-To address this gap, SleepdB, a sound-proof laboratory has been developed to examine sleep-disordered breathing at Toronto Rehab.
-Leveraging novel and non-invasive acoustic monitoring technologies, SleepdB is the first laboratory in the world dedicated to understanding the intricate interplay between sleep, body fluid shifts and respiratory disease.
-The facility will also develop novel technologies for the long-term monitoring of physiological signals during sleep, with the ultimate goal to improve disease management and prevent exacerbation and hospitalization.
+SleepdB is one of the few laboratories in the world dedicated to understanding the intricate interplay between sleep, body fluid shifts and respiratory disease, including but not limited to obstructive sleep apnea, asthma, and COPD.
+We utilize physiological experiments with human participants, as well as an artificial intelligence based approach to investigate the pathophysiological mechanisms in the interaction between diseases.
+The research group also develops novel technologies for the long-term monitoring of physiological signals that occur during sleep and when awake, with the ultimate goal to improve disease management and prevent exacerbation and hospitalization.

-The lab comprises the following major groups of equipment:
+The SleepdB lab includes the following major groups of equipment:

-a fluid measurement and data acquisition module to integrate and synchronize all of the measurements highlighted above.
-This combination of infrastructure is entirely unique to SleepdB and will complement existing clinical laboratories to assess sleep apnea and cardiovascular diseases at TRI.
+- a fluid measurement and data acquisition module to integrate and synchronize all of the measurements highlighted above.
+This combination of infrastructure is entirely unique to SleepdB and will complement existing clinical laboratories to assess sleep apnea and cardiovascular diseases.